vippsas/vipps-recurring-api/v2-to-v3-migration-guide.md

 # Vipps Recurring API V2

 V2 API is now deprecated.
-Please check the [migration guide](#migration-guide) to see the differences between Recurring API v2 and v3
+Please check the [migration guide](#migration-guide) to see the differences between Recurring API v2 and v3.

 ## Migration guide

 ### Campaign
 The Recurring API V3 adds new campaign types.
-See [Campaigns][campaigns] in the API Guide
+See [Campaigns][campaigns] in the API Guide.

 ### Reserve capture
 The Recurring API V3 adds the functionality to do reserve and capture on recurring charges.
-(Only available on initial charge in the Recurring API V2) See [Reserve capture][reserve-capture] in the API Guide
+See [Reserve capture][reserve-capture] in the API Guide.

 ### Partial capture
 The Recurring API V3 adds the functionality to do partial capture on reserved charges.
-See [partial capture][partial-capture] in the API Guide
+See [partial capture][partial-capture] in the API Guide.

 ### Response statuses